aliaslab-1984/webmessagesRMI/README.md

 - **hasValue():bool**: returns true if the object has a _value_ property.
 - **value:object**: the result of the invocation.
 The value is meaningfull and set only when the _hasValue()_ method returns true.
 - **join(callback):void**: register a callback to be called at the setting of the _value_ attribute at the conclusion of the remote method invocation.
 The object will be passed as the first argument of the callback.

+The object has also a **eventHook()** method which exposes the hook on which remote events from the paired window will be triggered and can be listened to.

 ### promise-like object